ltb-project/ppm/ppm.md

 - passwords must have at least n of the corresponding character class present, else they are rejected.

+- passwords must have at the most x occurrences of characters from the corresponding character class, else they are rejected.

-- the two previous criteria are checked against any specific character class defined.
+- the three previous criteria are checked against any specific character class defined.

 - if a password contains any of the forbidden characters, then it is